yashparalkar/Echo-Mail/README.md

 ## How It Works

 1. The user speaks to the agent.
-2. The agent extracts intent (recipient, subject, body, edits).
+2. The agent extracts intent (recipient, subject, body, edits, or summary request).
-3. Email content is generated or updated.
+3. Email content is generated, summarized, or updated.
+4. Recipient relationship context is applied when available.
-4. Changes are reflected instantly in the frontend.
+5. Changes are reflected instantly in the frontend.
-5. The user confirms the final email.
+6. The user confirms the final email.
-6. The email is sent.
+7. The email is sent.

 ---

 ## Use Cases

 * Hands-free email composition
+* Email summarization and review
+* Relationship-aware professional communication
 * Accessibility-focused workflows
 * Voice-first productivity tools
+* Scheduled emails

 ---

 ## License

 This project is licensed under the MIT License.

+---